Cooper House (Kenton, Delaware)

-Cooper House, also known as Wilds House, is a historic home located at Kenton, Kent County, Delaware.
-The house was built about 1794, as a two-story, three bay, side hall plan stuccoed brick structure.
+Cooper House, also known as Wilds House, is a historic home located at Kenton, Kent County, Delaware, United States.
+The house was built about 1794, as a two-story, three-bay, side hall plan stuccoed brick structure.
 A two-story rear wing was added in the latter half of the 19th century.
 Fugitive slaves on the Underground Railroad were harbored in a secret room over the kitchen.

 It was listed on the National Register of Historic Places in 1973.